twknab/sei/README.md

 ### Step 2: Install PostgreSQL

 We'll be using PostgreSQL to store the scraped college data, and will need to install it on our machine.
+If you're having any trouble installing or running postgres through homebrew, you can also download postgres and run the service using [Postgres.app](https://postgresapp.com/downloads.html) for Mac.

 1. Install PostgreSQL
    - `brew install postgresql`